Ensuring a Smooth Production Line from Case Sealer to Case Coder

 The printed texts, graphics, and barcodes have to be accurate to ensure that the logistics process runs smoothly.
 But if there’s an issue with printing, the code can become illegible.
 This is especially difficult as boxes move from a tape case sealer or hot melt glue case sealer to coder — during this process, codes are vulnerable to misprints due to material handling, debris from the case sealer getting onto the

 printhead, and more.
-From there, businesses lose track of data, translating into problems with product integrity, transparency,reputation, and even costly potential legal matters.
+From there, businesses lose track of data, turning into problems with product integrity, transparency, reputation, and even costly potential legal matters.

 Luckily, there are some simple steps manufacturers and plant managers can take to prevent their codes from being smeared, smudged, or otherwise unreadable.
-And the more responsibility companies take to ensure their case sealers and coders are harmoniously working together, the better their supply chain and logistics function will be.
+When manufacturers prioritize seamless integration between their case sealers and case coders, they enhance the efficiency and reliability of their supply chain and logistics operations.

 Whether you’re purchasing a brand-new case coder or you’re still working with the one you have now, it’s important to keep in mind how your warehouse is set up to ensure your case coding works at an optimal level.
 If you don’t, you’re more likely to run into issues with material handling which could make your code unreadable or even damage the product inside your cases.